SECURITIES AND EXCHANGE COMMISSION

 The Company accounts for income taxes using the asset and liability method to compute the difference between the tax basis of assets and liabilities and the related financial amounts, using currently enacted tax rates.
 The Company has net deferred tax assets in certain jurisdictions.
 The realization of these deferred tax assets is dependent upon the Company’s ability to generate sufficient taxable income in future years.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount that more likely than not will be realized.
 The Company evaluates the recoverability of the deferred tax assets annually, and maintains a full valuation allowance on its U.S. net deferred tax assets.
 The Company recognizes the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by taxing authorities, based on the technical merits of the position.
 The Company is subject to transfer pricing and other tax regulations designed to ensure that appropriate levels of income are reported as earned by the Company’s U.S. and foreign entities and are taxed accordingly.
 In the normal course of business, the Company is audited by federal, state and foreign tax authorities, and subject to inquiries from those tax authorities regarding the amount of taxes due.
 These inquiries may relate to the timing and amount of deductions and the allocation of income among various tax jurisdictions.
 The Company’s policy is to recognize interest and penalties related to unrecognized tax benefits, if any, in income tax expense.

 The Company uses the Black-Scholes option pricing model to determine the fair value of stock options (as of the date of grant) that have service conditions for vesting.
-Stock options and restricted shares awards vest based on service conditions, typically over three or four years.
+Stock options and restricted shares awards vest based on service conditions, typically over four years. or

 The Company also grants shares of performance-based restricted stock units that typically vest after one year only if the Company has also achieved certain performance objectives as defined and approved by the Company’s board of directors.
 The fair value of performance awards is determined based on the Company’s stock price at the date of grant and expensed over the performance period based on the probability of achieving the